kujukuju/KodaJai/README.md

 ## Notes

 The API is constantly changing, and some parts of it are broken.
-I wouldn't consider this library complete, but for the most part everything works.
+I wouldn't consider this library complete, but the things I currently use work.
+Which is most things.

 ## Basic Application